iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation-options.md

 This section is non-normative.

 - Privacy: similar to [discover features](https://github.com/decentralized-identity/didcomm-messaging/blob/9039564e143380a0085a788b6dfd20e63873b9ca/docs/spec-files/feature_discovery.md), this protocol could be used to fingerprint a server partially or reveal its capabilities.
-If privacy is a concern, implementors should take care to accept requests only from parties authorised to perform [revocation](./revocation) or return a subset/superset of its actual supported options.
+If privacy is a concern, implementors should take care to accept requests only from parties authorized to perform [revocation](./revocation) or return a subset/superset of its actual supported options.
-- Authorisation: TODO
+- Authorization: TODO
 - Authentication: TODO

 ## Unresolved Questions